 ESOMPs operating to Ka-band NGSO systems are operated in Europe.
 This report has examined possible technical and regulatory requirements to facilitate the authorisation of ESOMPs by CEPT administrations.
-It is proposed that an ECC Decision for ESOMPs, operating to Ka-band NGSO systems should contain the following elements:
+It is proposed that an ECC Decision (15)04 for ESOMPs, operating to Ka-band NGSO systems should contain the following elements:

-- The ESOMPs are an application within the FSS; - The frequency bands to be used by ESOMPs operating in national territory are limited to the Ka-band frequencies designated by the responsible administration for uncoordinated FSS earth stations; - ESOMPs operating in international waters (which may transmit within the range 27.5-29.1 GHz and 29.5-30.0 GHz), shall ensure protection of fixed service systems deployed by administrations within the CEPT; - Technical and operational requirements are necessary for ESOMPs to avoid causing harmful interference to other services and systems, as described in section 5 of this Report.
+- The ESOMPs are an application within the FSS; - The frequency bands to be used by ESOMPs operating in national territory are limited to the Ka-band frequencies designated by the responsible administration for uncoordinated FSS earth stations; - ESOMPs operating in international waters and airspace (which may transmit within the range 27.5-29.1 GHz and 29.5-30.0 GHz), shall ensure protection of fixed service systems deployed by administrations within the CEPT; - Regarding maritime ESOMPs CEPT have also performed and submitted studies to ITU that advocate a combination of an e.i.r.p. density limit together with a minimum distance which was used as a basis for the decision under WRC-19 Al1.5 to adopt a minimum distance of 70 km from the low water mark of coastal state and a maximum e.i.r.p. density of 24.44 dBW/14 MHz.
+This matter will be further considered in future revisions of this report and ECC Report 184. - Technical and operational requirements are necessary for ESOMPs to avoid causing harmful interference to other services and systems, as described in section 5 of this Report.
 These include the requirement to have an automatic mechanism (under the control of an NCF) for the management of the interference environment and to meet the PFD levels where applicable; - ESOMPs are exempted from individual licensing and enjoy free circulation and use within CEPT, subject to national licensing requirements.

-Taking into account that one Ka-band NGSO system employing ESOMPs has already been deployed, it could be in the interest of operators, users and the CEPT regulators to have an agreed framework in place to harmonise such operations as soon as possible.
+Taking into account that one Ka-band NGSO system employing ESOMPs has already been deployed and others are in the process of being deployed, it could be in the interest of operators, users and the CEPT regulators to have an agreed framework in place to harmonise such operations as soon as possible.

-As maritime ESOMPs operations in particular are international in nature, the work initiated with the ITU-R Report S.2261 on NGSO systems needs to be developed further with the adoption of relevant Reports or Recommendations specific to maritime ESOMPs operating in 17.3-20.2 GHz, 27.5-29.1 GHz and 29.5-30.0 GHz.
+As maritime and aeronautical ESOMPs operations in particular are international in nature, the work initiated with the ITU-R Report S.2261 on NGSO systems needs to be developed further with the adoption of relevant Reports or Recommendations specific to maritime and aeronautical ESOMPs operating in 17.3-20.2 GHz, 27.5-29.1 GHz and 29.5-30.0 GHz.